alexander-schranz/itcss/README.md

 then uncompatible modifiers.
 I common mistake I see here is for example having one teaser BEM css with a lot of modifiers instead of having different BEM teasers like `teaser-small`, `teaser-big`.

+### BEM ITCSS Prefixes

+If you look at example repository from [Harry Roberts (@csswizardry)](https://csswizardry.com/) on [Github](https://github.com/inuitcss/inuitcss).
+You see is also using the BEM syntax to create to write its components.
+But there is also a small prefix in front of every components, object, utility class.

+ - `o-` for `object` e.g.: `o-grid`
+ - `c-` for `components` e.g.: `c-button`
+ - `u-` for `object` e.g.: `u-none`

+Think this makes also reviews of the code easier.
+So you can easier find errors that object define design instead of just layout or that components accidentally adding spacing around them instead of using a object / layout component for it.
+Linters could also make sure that 2 component classes are not used on the same element to avoid strange side effects.

+## Conclusion

+The conclusion of my experience yet there a lot of principles and great people out there in the web community which did share us great reusable ways to build our CSS, so we should use them and try to improve them for our way to write CSS.

+What I have to say to the end of this article, I hope I could give you a great overview about how I write CSS and maybe you could find here some inspiration, every feedback is welcome.

+Maybe you will not use ITCSS in the future I still recommend you to use some widely share CSS Methodology (e.g.: SMACSS, OOCSS, Atomic Design, ...) or use just one as fundamental base and document your changes for it in public repository.
+This will help you to get other programmers easier into your codebase and help you to develop your websites faster.

+Thank you for reading this!